Skip to main content

 The accelerated summer semester covers all foundational coursework needed to succeed within the Master of Science in Business Analytics program and encourages all students to start exploring related career interests and pathways.
 All participants need to display mastery of the foundational subjects before proceeding on to the rest of the curriculum.

-Career Management (1.5 Credit Hour)
+Career Management (1.5 Credit Hours)

-Analytics Software Technology (3.0 Credit Hours)
+Python Programming for Business Analytics (3.0 Credit Hours)

 Fall Semester